-While sea fishing in the warm summer months can see anglers wearing t-shirts, jeans and trainers, other fishing situations such as winter cod fishing or fishing on exposed rock marks will require anglers to wear specially designed clothing in order to cope with the conditions.
+While sea fishing in the warm summer months can see anglers wearing T-shirts, jeans and trainers, other fishing situations such as winter cod fishing or fishing on exposed rock marks will require anglers to wear specially designed clothing in order to cope with the conditions.
 Read on to find out more about the clothing and footwear available to UK anglers.
 Some products also have links to Amazon or Sea Angling Shop where they can be purchased (links open in a new window).

-When the weather is a little warmer, but still cold, a good quality jacket makes more sense than a full flotation suit.
-Stores specialising in outdoor pursuits sell a wide range of jackets, with online retailers offering a good choice which will suit most sea anglers needs.
-Padded or lined jackets are best for colder weather, while lighter, breathable soft shell jackets are better for warmer weather or to put on over a warmer jacket when it starts to rain.
-Adjustable neoprene cuffs, an adjustable hood and fleece lined pockets are all features that a high quality sea fishing jacket should have.
-There are also a whole range of sea fishing smocks from a wide range of manufacturers which many anglers prefer to wear, such as this Fladen smock which is available from Amazon.
+When the weather is a little warmer a good quality outdoor jacket makes more sense than a full flotation suit.
+Stores specialising in outdoor activities sell a wide range of jackets, with online retailers offering a good choice which will suit most sea anglers needs.
+Padded or lined jackets are best for colder weather, while lighter, breathable jackets are the best choice for warmer weather.
+Adjustable neoprene cuffs, an adjustable hood and fleece-lined pockets are all features to look out for – view outdoor jackets on Amazon by clicking here.
+Smocks are a popular alternative to jackets and many sea fishing companies such as Imax, Sundridge and FishEagle manufacture smocks – view them on Amazon by clicking here.